HetMamtora/ModernRestaurent-UI-UX/README.md

 # ModernRestaurant-UI-UX
-Built a Modern UI/UX Restaurant Landing Page Website using ReactJS
+Built a Modern UI/UX Restaurant Landing Page Website using ReactJS <BR>
+If you are here and liked my work, I would really appreciate a Star from you. =)

 ### [LIVE DEPLOYMENT](https://modern-restaurant-ui-ux.netlify.app/)